 Since 2009 there have been significant changes to fumigant product labels, which have resulted in changes to risk mitigation measures for the soil fumigants.
 These measures are for the soil fumigants chloropicrin, dazomet, metam sodium/potassium, and methyl bromide.
 All persons involved with soil fumigation (handlers, growers, and certified applicators) should be aware of these changes and consult labels prior to application.
-Safety measures for the soil fumigants implemented in 2010 and 2011 include:
+Safety measures for the soil fumigants implemented in 2012 include:

 - Agricultural Worker Protection: Persons engaged in any of a number of activities that are part of the fumigation process are considered “handlers.”
 New restrictions address respiratory protection, tarp handling, and an entry-restricted period.

 - Good Agricultural Practices: Many good agricultural practices are mandatory on the new labels to minimize inhalation and other risks from fumigant applications.
 Examples of good agricultural practices include proper soil preparation/tilling, ensuring optimal soil moisture and temperature, and appropriate use of sealing techniques.

 - Application Method, Practice and Rate Restrictions: Certain fumigant application methods will be restricted.
 These include certain untarped applications for some fumigants.
 The label may also lower the maximum application rate.